Tbrennan6/IcelandicNow/articles/2025-6-17_how-do-you-order-food-in-icelandic.md

 Example 1: Eitthvað fleira? - (Anything else?)

-This question will probably come up at the end of your order and a simple *já* or *nei* will suffice as an answer.
+This question will probably come up at the end of your order, and a simple *já* or *nei* will suffice as an answer.

 Example 2: Hvernig viltu borga? - (How do you want to pay?)

 This is another common question, and it invites a dative case answer.
-The most common answers would be either *cash* or *card*, which are either *peningur* or *kort*.
+The most common answers would be *cash* or *card*, which are *peningur* or *kort*, respectively.
 Be sure to inflect *peningur* to *peningum* and *kort* to *korti*.

 Example 3: Stakur eða máltíð? - (By itself or a meal?)

-This question would only come up in a place that does combo-meals, such as a fast food restaurant.
+This question would only come up in a place that does combo meals, such as a fast food restaurant.
 You can get ahead of it by adding the adjective *stakur* before the item or adding the noun *máltíð* to the food item to form a combo, such as *ham­borg­ara­máltíð*.

+Another common question is whether you want the food *for here* or to go.

+Example 4: Borða hér eða taka með?

+You can just answer by repeating the phrase that you desireþ